Every week, I scan the news for must-know stories about the employee-centric, happier, distributed, and AI-driven future of work.

 After OpenAI co-founder Greg Brockman explains how ChatGPT works in his TED Talk "The Inside Story of ChatGPT's Astonishing Potential," head of TED Chris Anderson, comes onto the stage, visibly befuddled.

 "Oh my goodness, pretty much every single thing about the way I work, I need to rethink," Chris says.
 "Who thinks that they're having to rethink the way that we do things?," he asks the audience.

 Chris concludes by saying: "Yeah, I mean, it's amazing, but it's also really scary."
-For anyone who's been looking into (Generative) AI, it's hard to escape a similar sentiment.
+For anyone who's been looking into (Generative) AI and the jobs AI will replace, it's hard to escape a similar sentiment.

 The massive surge in AI usage

 In December last year, I wrote my article about how ChatGPT and Generative AI will disrupt HR..
 Not in my wildest dreams could I have imagined that the acceleration of AI's development and adoption would have gone so fast.